bomonike/azure-chatgbt/README.md

 The repo provides a template to deploy an [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster and [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview) using [Terraform](https://www.terraform.io/) modules using the [Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) Terraform Provider.

-How to deploy a Python chatbot that authenticates against Azure OpenAI using [Azure AD workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) and calls the [Chat Completion API](https://platform.openai.com/docs/api-reference/chat) of a [ChatGPT model](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#chatgpt-gpt-35-turbo).
+How to deploy a Python chatbot that authenticates against Azure OpenAI using [Entra workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) and calls the [Chat Completion API](https://platform.openai.com/docs/api-reference/chat) of a [ChatGPT model](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#chatgpt-gpt-35-turbo).
 For a Bicep version of the demo, see [How to deploy and run an Azure OpenAI ChatGPT application on AKS via Bicep](https://github.com/Azure-Samples/aks-openai).

 In a production environment, we strongly recommend deploying a [private AKS cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters) with [Uptime SLA](https://docs.microsoft.com/en-us/azure/aks/uptime-sla).
 For more information, see [private AKS cluster with a Public DNS address](https://docs.microsoft.com/en-us/azure/aks/private-clusters#create-a-private-aks-cluster-with-a-public-dns-address).
 Alternatively, you can deploy a public AKS cluster and secure access to the API server using [authorized IP address ranges](https://learn.microsoft.com/en-us/azure/aks/api-server-authorized-ip-ranges).